clussificate/MultiRooming/README.md

 # MultiRooming
-This is the implementation of numerical experiments in one of our working papers.
+This is the implementation of numerical experiments of our Multi-rooming working paper.

 ## Details
 Details and instructions will be updated once the paper is accepted.